Agongdian Reservoir

 The Agongdian Reservoir (阿公店水庫 (阿公店水库, Āgōngdiàn Shuǐkù)) is a reservoir in Gangshan District and Yanchao District in Kaohsiung, Taiwan.

 History

-The construction to build the reservoir started in 1942.
-It was then completed in 1952.
+The construction of the reservoir started in 1942.
+It was completed in 1952.
 In 1998, the Executive Yuan approved the renovation work for the reservoir.
-Works commenced in February 2000 by the Southern Branch Office of Water Resources Agency and completed in July 2006.
-The renovation works included conduit spillway reconstruction, water intake tower reconstruction and 116,000,000 m^{3} reservoir dredging.
+Work commenced in February 2000 by the Southern Branch Office of the Water Resources Agency and was completed in July 2006.
+The renovation work included conduit spillway reconstruction, water intake tower reconstruction and 116,000,000 m^{3} reservoir dredging.
 In 2017, the Agongdian Solar PV Park, a floating photovoltaic power plant located on the lake, was commissioned.

 Architecture

 The reservoir includes a 2.38 km long bike path surrounding the water which was established in 2010, becoming the first bike path surrounding a water body in Taiwan.
 The path connects to ten sightseeing objects around the reservoir.

 Technical specifications

 The reservoir has a water capacity of 15,275,960 m^{3} and a catchment area of 31.87 km^{2}.
 It has a maximum depth for flood retention level of 40.0 meters.